SAP-samples/teched2022-DT264/exercises/ex1/README.md

 ## Prerequisites:

-- SAP BTP Subaccount with SAP Build Work Zone standard instance enabled
+- SAP BTP Subaccount with *SAP Build Work Zone, Standard*\* instance enabled
 - Assignment of Launchpad_Admin role collection to access the Site Manager
 - SAP S/4HANA system connected to the SAP BTP Subaccount
-- Content got exposed from the SAP S/4HANA system
+- Content Exposure configured in the SAP S/4HANA system
 - Destinations pointing to this SAP S/4HANA system for both Run-Time and Design-Time
 - End-user needs to have a matching User on the SAP S/4HANA system with fitting authorizations for the exposed content.